 If you find yourself in one of the emergency situation listed above, student loan providers will often work with you to reduce or pause your student loan payments.
 Utilize your emergency fund to cover unexpected expenses and lost income until you get back on your feet.

 Before increasing your student loan payments above the minimum payment, make sure you have an emergency fund.
 For most individuals, setting aside three to six months of personal expenses will require $5,000 to $10,000 depending on the cost of living in your area.

 It may take 12-18 months to establish a comfortable emergency fund, but paying only the minimum on your student loan payments will help you reach your target amount as quickly as possible.

-Building an emergency fund takes patience, but you will have greater security and peace of mind when you want to start increasing your student loan payment or focusing on other financial goals.
+Building an emergency fund takes patience, but it’s one of the most important steps toward managing your money like an adult.
+You will have greater security and peace of mind when you want to start increasing your student loan payment or focusing on other financial goals.

 Take advantage of the employer match

 Before you start paying more than your minimum student loan payments, make sure you are contributing enough to receive the full employer match on your 401k if your company offers this benefit.